The following information and links are helpful to the professional community involved with building, remodeling, or maintaining commercial occupancy.

 Knox Box rapid entry system is designed to allow the fire department to gain access to occupancy without causing damage to the occupancy, during an emergency or a false alarm.
 The Round Rock Fire Prevention Division requires a Knox Box with current keys to business occupancies.
 Lists of requirements are as follows:

 - If the occupancy has a fire alarm or a sprinkler system

-3. If building has more than one tenant
+- If the building has more than one tenant

 - If the fire official deems an extraordinary hazard

 - If the occupancy has a sprinkler system, Knox FDC caps are also required